 Level 4: Mandatory Shutdown with Presidential-approved Exceptions

-- Mandatory laboratory and field-work shutdown for all research labs, unless designated by the Office of Research Compliance, the Office of the Vice President for Research, Economic Development, and Graduate Education, and the Office of the President.
+- Under a Level 4, there will be a mandatory laboratory and field-work shutdown for all research labs, unless designated by the Office of Research Compliance, the Office of the Vice President for Research, Economic Development, and Graduate Education, and the Office of the President.

 - Maintain and modify as needed the Outbreak Response Operations for the Animal Resources Center ABSL1 and ABSL2, Jutila Research Laboratory ABSL3, and the Johnson Family Livestock Facility ABSL2.
 For additional details, refer to ARC Human Infectious Disease Outbreak Response Plan that was distributed on Feb 28, 2020.

 Available for download below is a document listing the Research Operations levels above with an appendix containing a template that researchers can use to plan in case the university needs to proceed to levels 2-4.